sa-es-ir/DotNet.RateLimit/README.md

 because the [Middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0)
 affects all requests, but with filters, you can limit some of the critical endpoints.

-Rate Limit uses **In-Memory** cache by default, but if you set up a **Redis** connection it will use Redis, it is recommended to use Redis for checking the rate limit in the distributed applications.
-By default, it limits the IP address but you can set ClientId in request headers and the header name is configurable.
+Rate Limit uses **In-Memory** cache by default, but if you set up a **Redis** connection, it will use Redis.
+It is recommended to use Redis for checking the rate limit in the distributed applications.
+By default, it limits the IP address, but you can set ClientId in the request headers, and the header name is configurable.

 ## How to add in DI